hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250804257v1-kvsink-understanding-and-enhancing-the-preservation-of-attention-sin.md

 ---
 layout: default
-title: KVSink: Understanding and Enhancing the Preservation of Attention Sinks in KV Cache Quantization for LLMs
+title: "KVSink: Understanding and Enhancing the Preservation of Attention Sinks in KV Cache Quantization for LLMs"
 ---

 # KVSink: Understanding and Enhancing the Preservation of Attention Sinks in KV Cache Quantization for LLMs